Trade was near a standstill this week as rain showers where reported across the Columbia River Basin trade area.

-Benchmark prices are steady.
-Asking prices for next week are 1 cent higher for Large and unchanged on the balance of sizes.
+Asking prices for next week are unchanged on all sizes.
+Trade sentiment is steady.

 Bids for U.S. 1 Soft White Wheat delivered to Portland in unit trains or barges during October were 13.75 to 23.75 cents per bushel higher, from $6.65-6.97, mostly $6.8025.

 Yearling feeders along with steer and heifer calf prices were very uneven and posted wide trend swings just within the single week’s trading session.

 Stocker and feeder cattle were steady to weak in a light test at the Toppenish Livestock Auction, Moses Lake, Wash.

 At San Angelo, Texas, 4,710 head sold in a one-day sale.